 ClickHouse is a column-oriented OLAP database system that allows generating analytical reports in real-time using SQL queries.
 Clickhouse strives to maximize hardware efficiency and is capable of processing typical analytical queries two to three orders of magnitude faster than traditional row-oriented systems.
 It also supports multi-master asynchronous replication where all nodes are equal, which prevents single points of failure.
-You can run your own ClickHouse instance as a private service on Render backed by SSD disks which have automatic snapshots.
+You can run your own ClickHouse instance as a private service on Render backed by high performance SSDs with automatic daily snapshots.

-Click the button below to install ClickHouse on Render.
+Click Deploy to Render below and follow the prompts to deploy ClickHouse on Render.

 masterbranch uses the latest stable version of ClickHouse.
 You can choose a different branch if you’d like to use a specific ClickHouse version.

 Under Advanced, add a disk with the following values:

 10 GBFeel free to change this to suit your needs.

 You’re all set!
 Save your private service, and your ClickHouse instance should be up in a few minutes.

 You should be able to connect to your ClickHouse instance using